fMeow/arangors/README.md

 #### Typed or Not Typed

-Note that results from arangoDB server, e.x. fetched documents, can be strong typed given deserializable struct, or arbitrary JSON object with `serde::Value`.
+Note that results from ArangoDB server, e.x. fetched documents, can be strong typed given deserializable struct, or arbitrary JSON object with `serde::Value`.